Alumni

 Anna Gormley, Bus '17

-Program Director of Alumni & Donor Experience, College of Allied Health Sciences and James L. Winkle College of Pharmacy
+Program Director, Alumni Engagement, College of Allied Health Sciences & James L. Winkle College of Pharmacy

 513-556-3821